 Understanding the meaning of the whole text helps you choose the correct word for each blank.
-For example, if you skim the passage below, you will find key ideas and words which point to a main topic of ‘change’.
+For example, if you skim the passage below, you will find key ideas and words which point to the main topic of ‘change’.

-When you click on the drop down arrows, you may find options that are also related to the main topic.
+When you click on the drop-down arrows, you may find options that are also related to the main topic.
 You can then check grammar and overall meaning to see whether the words fit the blanks: